grafana/grafana/docs/sources/installation/docker.md

 # Run Grafana Docker image

-You can install and run Grafana using the official Docker container.
-The official Grafana Docker image comes in two variants: Alpine and Ubuntu.
+You can install and run Grafana using the official Docker image.
+It comes in two variants: Alpine and Ubuntu.

-This page also contains important information about [migrating from earlier Docker container versions](#migrate-from-previous-docker-containers-versions).
+This page also contains important information about [migrating from earlier Docker image versions](#migrate-from-previous-docker-containers-versions).

 ## Alpine image (recommended)
 `grafana/grafana:<version>`

 This is the default image.
-This image is based on the popular [Alpine Linux project](http://alpinelinux.org), available in [the alpine official image](https://hub.docker.com/_/alpine).
+It's based on the popular [Alpine Linux project](http://alpinelinux.org), available in [the Alpine official image](https://hub.docker.com/_/alpine).
 Alpine Linux is much smaller than most distribution base images, and thus leads to slimmer and more secure images.

 This variant is highly recommended when security and final image size being as small as possible is desired.
-The main caveat to note is that it does use [musl libc](http://www.musl-libc.org) instead of [glibc and friends](http://www.etalabs.net/compare_libcs.html), so certain software might run into issues depending on the depth of their libc requirements.
-However, most software doesn't have an issue with this, so this variant is usually a very safe choice.
+The main caveat to note is that it uses [musl libc](http://www.musl-libc.org) instead of [glibc and friends](http://www.etalabs.net/compare_libcs.html), so certain software might run into issues depending on the depth of their libc requirements.
+However, most software don't have an issue with this, so this variant is usually a very safe choice.

 > **Note:** The `grafana/grafana:<version>` image was based on [Ubuntu](https://ubuntu.com/) before version 6.4.0.

 ## Ubuntu image
 `grafana/grafana:<version>-ubuntu`

 This image is based on [Ubuntu](https://ubuntu.com/), available in [the Ubuntu official image](https://hub.docker.com/_/ubuntu).
-This is an alternative image for those who prefer an [Ubuntu](https://ubuntu.com/) based image and/or who are dependent on certain tooling not available for Alpine.
+It is an alternative image for those who prefer an [Ubuntu](https://ubuntu.com/) based image and/or are dependent on certain tooling not available for Alpine.

 > **Note:** The `grafana/grafana:<version>-ubuntu` image is available for Grafana version 6.5.0 and later.